Fall Risk Bracelets & Medical ID Wristbands – A Complete Guide to Safety, Prevention, and Peace of Mind

 Fall risk bracelets are standard tools in hospitals, nursing homes, and rehabilitation centers.
 They’re often color-coded (commonly bright yellow) so they’re instantly visible even in busy environments.

-- Risk Identification: If the patient is at risk, they are given a fall risk bracelet.
+• Risk Identification: In the event that the patient is at risk, a fall risk bracelet is placed on him or her.

 Types of Fall Risk Bracelets